kognise/obsidian-aviation/FAR/Volume 4/E Organization/0385 Staff assignments and review of action under assignments.md

 \(iii\) To accept late-filed objections or answers, upon motion, for good cause shown.

-\(iv\) To extend the time for filing objections for answers, when the initial notice has been filed earlier than required under §323.5 of this chapter.
+\(iv\) To extend the time for filing objections for answers, when the initial notice has been filed earlier than required under [[Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md#§323.5   Time for filing notices.|§323.5]] of this chapter.

 \(9\) To issue final air carrier selection orders establishing final subsidy rates for EAS provided under 49 U.S.C.
 41733: